enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 The Firmware Tool section allows users to initiate a compilation job for the selected sensor node.
 During the build process, logs are displayed in real time, and upon completion, the outcome is shown.
 If the compilation is successful, artifacts become available for download.
 Users can choose to download only the binary files or include the compilation logs and enriched source code.

-Additionally, for ESP32-based nodes, successful compilation enables firmware flashing directly via the browser using WebSerial.
+Additionally, for ESP32-based nodes, successful compilation enables firmware programming directly via the browser using WebSerial.
 This feature requires a Chromium-based browser.
-Once a compatible board is connected and a serial port is selected, the flashing process can be launched.
+Once a compatible board is connected and a serial port is selected, the programming process can be launched.

 A Serial Monitor is also available independently of the build process.
 It allows users to connect to an already-programmed board and view its serial output in real time.
 ![Firmware Tools Overview](./images/firmaware-tools.jpg)